 After his studies, Karim moved to the German-speaking part of Switzerland in order to work at Alstom Power in Baden.
 He worked as an aerodynamics engineer on the development of new low pressure steam turbines, together with the vibration and stress engineers and the draughtsmen.
 On a daily basis, he successfully used the Alstom company CFD codes.
+He also improved the design process using the 6sigma methode.
 The toughest challenge of his carrier was without doubt the wet steam calculations for a low pressure steam turbine.

 In 2007 he moved to Alstom power plant construction, where he worked in the office in Baden as well as on combine cycle power plant construction sites in England.
 He gained experience in the fields of management, tendering as well as commissioning and operation of the combine cycle power plant.